wp-plugins/images-lazyload-and-slideshow/readme.txt

 Tested up to: 3.3
 Stable tag: trunk

-This plugin contains four gadgets: Customized css for content images, Image True Lazyload realization, Slideshow Effect using prettyPhoto, Tracking Code Setting.
+This plugin contains four gadgets: Customized css for content images, Lazyload content images, Images slideshow effects, Tracking code setting.

 == Description ==

 This plugin is highly intelligent and useful, it contains four gadgets:

 1. Customized css for content images, used to limit the image's max-width or add hover effect.
-2. Image True Lazyload realization, only take effect to images in the content.
+2. Images true lazyload realization, only take effect to images in the content.
-3. Images' Slideshow Effect using prettyPhoto js.
+3. Images slideshow effects using fancybox, prettyPhoto, fancyzoom.
-4. Tracking Code Setting, no longer worry about missing the code during theme changes.
+4. Tracking code setting, no longer worry about missing the code during theme changes.

 == Installation ==